 Roles and responsibilities for both purposes (i.e., the aforementioned safety net and mentoring environment) should be defined institutionally, particularly since a focus on both simultaneously can confound the relationships.

-Minimal expectations should be defined institutionally.
-For example:
+Minimal expectations should be defined institutionally (Pole, 1998), such as:

-- Physical availability for meeting with the student;
+physical availability for meeting with the student; and

 In addition to the institutional points above, each supervisory team or partnership needs to clarify:

 the actual distribution of skills, knowledge, and experience expected of each member;

 the frequency with which decisions about roles and responsibilities will be reviewed since needs change over time; and

 whether all members of the team are present at every meeting with the student.

 An absence of overall perspective on the thesis